 It is an honor and a privilege to share a few of our patients' stories here.
+Learn what others have experienced and the types of treatment they have undergone.
+Understand our patients' feelings about their treatments and increase your understanding of the issues facing your loved ones.

 Nikki's Story - Project Epilepsy Four-year-old Nikki lives in Perth, Australia.
 She was born healthy, but two years ago, she began suffering seizures and was diagnosed with epilepsy.
 Despite medications, Nikki was still suffering up to 200 seizures every single day.
 Brain scans showed nothing and Nikki's parents were at their wits' end.
 Nikki's Story